phil-opp/blog_os/_posts/2015-08-10-entering-longmode.md

 title: '[DRAFT] Entering Long Mode in small steps'
 related_posts: null
 ---
 In the [last post] we created a minimal multiboot kernel.
-It just writes `OK` and hangs.
+It just prints `OK` and hangs.
 Let's extend it!
 The goal is to call 64-bit [Rust] code.
 But the CPU is currently in [Protected Mode] and allows only 32bit instructions and up to 4GiB memory.
 So we need to setup _Paging_ and switch to the 64-bit [Long Mode] first.

 I tried to explain everything in detail and to keep the code as simple as possible.
 If you have any questions, suggestions or other issues, please leave a comment or [create an issue] on Github.
 The source code is available in a [repository][source code], too.